dogbane-dev/c4s-api/README.md

   - instead of using en as default, we should omit language (and therefore use regional default)
 - refactor sdk methods to have more readable input args (jsdoc?), does not need to conform to open api spec necessarily since type safety will be ensured regardless
   - rename category additional details to something else
+  - higher level - get ALL ___ methods
 - Put badge somewhere on readme that can reflect status of tests passing - therefore showing types are still up to date
   - run tests on some kind of schedule ?